Approximate inference of marginals using the IBIA framework: Inference of marginals

+For BNs, the following properties hold true if each CTF in the SCTF is built by adding factors in the topological order.
+By this, we mean that the factor corresponding to the variable $y$ is added only after the factors corresponding to all its parent variables, $Pa_y$, have been added to some CTF in the sequence.
+Let $Y_k$ denote the set of variables whose CPDs are added during construction of $CTF_k$, ~~$e_k$ denote the evidence states of all evidence variables in $Y_k$ and $Pa_{Y_k}$ denote the parents of variables in the set $Y_k$.

-\begin{proposition} The product of factors added in CTFs, $\{CTF_1,\hdots,CTF_k\}$ is a valid probability distribution whose normalization constant is the probability of evidence states $e_1,\hdots,e_k$. \end{proposition} \begin{proof} For each variable $y\in\{Y_1,\hdots,Y_k\}$, the corresponding CPD $P(y|Pa_y)$ is added to some CTF in $\{CTF_1,\hdots,CTF_k\}$.
+\begin{proposition} The product of factors added in CTFs, $\{CTF_1,\hdots,CTF_k\}$ is a valid joint probability distribution whose normalization constant is the probability of evidence states $e_1,\hdots,e_k$. \end{proposition} \begin{proof} For each variable $y\in\{Y_1,\hdots,Y_k\}$, the corresponding CPD, $P(y|Pa_y)$, is added to some CTF in $\{CTF_1,\hdots,CTF_k\}$.
 The proposition follows since the CPDs corresponding to parents of $y$ are always added to a CTF before the CPD of $y$ is added. \end{proof}

 \begin{proposition} The normalization constant of the distribution encoded by the calibrated beliefs in $CTF_k$ is the estimate of probability of evidence states $e_1, \hdots, e_k$. \end{proposition} \begin{hproof} Using Proposition~\ref{prop:topo}, the normalization constant (NC) of the distribution encoded by $CTF_1$ is $P(e_1)$.
-Using Proposition~\ref{prop:appBeliefs}, the within-clique beliefs are preserved during approximation.
-This implies that the NC of $CTF_{1,a}$ is also $P(e_1)$.
+Using Proposition~\ref{prop:appBeliefs}, the approximation algorithm preserves the within-clique beliefs and hence the NC.
+Thus, the NC of $CTF_{1,a}$ is also $P(e_1)$.
 Although the NC is the same, the overall distribution corresponding to $CTF_{1,a}$ is approximate due to local marginalization. $CTF_2$ is constructed by adding CPDs of variables in $Y_2$ to $CTF_{1,a}$.
 CPDs of parent variables in $Pa_{Y_2}$ are added either in $CTF_1$ or $CTF_2$.
 Hence, after calibration, we get a valid probability distribution with NC as the estimate of probability of evidence states $e_1,e_2$.
 A similar procedure can be used to show that the property holds for all CTFs. \end{hproof}

 \begin{corollary} For a BN with no evidence variables, the normalization constant of any CT in $CTF_k$ is guaranteed to be one. \end{corollary}